-We can pay your pension to you anywhere in the world, so if you move away from Jersey tell us well in advance, so we can update our records and arrange to pay your pension without any delay.
+We can pay your pension to you anywhere in the world, but you must tell us well in advance.

 Our pension advisors can give you a prediction of how much pension you may be entitled to.

-A pension forecast can be particularly useful if you’re thinking of taking your pension early or retiring and opting out of the Social Security system at 60.
+It can be useful if you’re thinking of taking your pension early, or retiring and opting out of the Social Security system at 60.

-Application forms can be obtained from the main reception or the Pension Zone or you can call and request for a form be sent to you.
+You can get application forms for a pension forecast from the main reception of Social Security or you can call and ask for a form to be sent to you.